 According to the Association for Pet Obesity Prevention, the following weight ranges are appropriate for healthy cats.
-Keep in mind that a couple of extra pounds on a small animal like a cat is much different than a few extra pounds on you.
-With an animal as small as a cat, even a couple of pounds of extra weight can make a big difference in its overall health.
+Keep in mind that because they are so small, a couple of extra pounds on an animal like a cat is much different than a few extra pounds on you.
 If you are concerned, it is always best to check with your veterinarian.

 Next Up: How does your cat measure up?